Where will Harry and Meghan go on honeymoon?

 JAN MORTEN BJOERNBAKK/AFP/Getty Images

-Shortly after their relationship was revealed last year, Harry and Markle are said to have jetted off to Tromvik, Norway together to see the Northern Lights.
+Shortly after their relationship was revealed last year, Harry and Meghan are said to have jetted off to Tromvik, Norway together to see the Northern Lights.

 The pair apparently stayed at the remote Tromvik Lodge, which is situated near the town of Tromsø, and is available to rent via Airbnb, costing around $362-a-night.